Blast from the Past review

 The writing sucks elsewhere too.
 Supporting characters are pure caricatures; the straight-talking African-American woman, the faithful supporter who says ‘I believe in you Lara’ a lot, a Glaswegian who is Glaswegian, the geek-is-cool Joss Whedon-type with the ironic panic, the grizzled and clearly ill-fated mentor, the ‘going to double-cross you’ one and screamer Sam.
 If this was a true RPG I’d not bother saving any of them.

 Yeah, the RPG element.
 Lara will worry about her friends then suggest we go mushroom picking.
 Why would Lara spent hours shooting Dreamcatchers when Sam is tied to a post about to be sacrificed?
-Talking of which, this is called Tomb Raider but the tombs we find are just side-mission distractions you grind purely for XP which again makes no sense – Lara leaves Sam to be possessed so she can go looking for an ancient jug?
-They’re great little logic puzzles, but it’s as if they finished the game and some play-tester went ‘huh, where are the tombs?
-They come across as such an afterthought, if this was EA they’d be part of the Season Pass.
+Talking of which, this is called Tomb Raider but the tombs we find are just side-mission distractions you grind purely for XP which again makes no sense – Lara leaves Sam to be possessed so she can go looking for jugs?
+They’re great little logic puzzles, but it’s as if they finished the game and some play-tester went 'huh, where are the tombs?'
+They come across as an afterthought; if this was EA they’d be available as microtransactions.

 This is a horrific Tomb Raider game.
 Unforgivably bad, just as I remembered it.
-If this isn’t going to be Young Indiana Jones then it should be Rambo Jnr, a clean race for survival where all of Lara’s trademarks are picked up.
+This needed to be a clean race for survival where all of Lara’s trademarks and attitudes were picked up.
 She doesn’t even duel-wield; there’s an aggravating moment where she picks up two pistols … then hands one off.
 Bah.
 The game opens with Lara looking at herself in a mirror, pretty and full of self-doubt.
 Later we return to that same mirror and a battered but determined woman looks back at us.
-That’s the game.
+That’s the game, just not as intended.

 If you skip the cut-scenes you become the Lara you want to be – ingenious, capable, sneaky; it’s only let down is the reliance on QTE moments, the most unforgivable being the ending; Lara finally gets some balls and cuts through the final Solarii and Himiko’s undead protectors only for the fight for Sam’s soul to be determined by button-mashing.
 It completely undermines Lara’s personal struggle; when she reaches Sam and the Solarii boss it should be like when John McClane appears in the vault and Holly is shocked at the state of him – that’s a survivor.
 Everything Lara has gone through should come into play; this is the Tomb Raider and you’ve pissed her off.
 Nope, it’s all down to good I am at touch-typing.